 As daily temperatures fall to 57°F and below, bees will cluster together to conserve heat.
 The goal is to sustain life and keep the queen and any brood warm.
 Winterizing your bees in the smallest space possible will prevent heat dispersion, keeping the bees from expending unnecessary energy warming their cluster.
 This will also limit the space available to mice and other small critters looking for a warm place to crash.

 Remove your queen excluders.
-If excluders are left in the hive, you run the risk of the queen being left behind as the cluster moves up in the honey stores.
-This will kill your queen (and your colony).
+If excluders are left in the hive, you risk the queen being left behind as the cluster moves up in the honey stores.
+This will kill your queen (and your colony)

-If you have two colonies that are too small or weak, consider combining them.
+If you have two too small or weak colonies, consider combining them.
 Winterizing one hive is better than losing both!
-You can also combine a weaker colony with a strong one, just be sure that the stronger colony has enough food stores to support the merge.
+You can also connect a weaker colony with a strong one.
+Ensure the more substantial colony has enough food stores to support the merge.

 Moisture Control

 Condensation is a bee killer.
 This is a bigger problem in some regions than others.
-If you live in an area with moist winters take extra steps to prevent moisture build and properly insulate your hives.
+If you live in an area with moist winters, take extra steps to prevent moisture build and adequately insulate your hives.

 Condensation forms when excess moisture from the warm cluster rises and condenses into water droplets on the inner cover.
-When temperatures are above freezing, cold water rains back down on the cluster.
-Cold, wet bees are dead bees.
+Cold water rains back down on the cluster when temperatures are above freezing.

-Consider adding a box between the inner and outer covers (honey supers work fine).
-Add insulating material like burlap, hay, or wood shavings to the box often called a “hive quilt” can help retain heat and absorb moisture.
+Add a box between the inner and outer covers (honey supers work fine).
+Add insulating material like burlap, hay, or wood shavings to the box, often called a “hive quilt,” which can help retain heat and absorb moisture.

 Insulate Your Hives